Behold: the World's Biggest Archive of Skinhead Ephemera

 I think what we've ended up with is something that tells that story in an objective and neutral way.
 There is stuff in there which you could describe as toxic and they're certainly not ideas any of us share.
 We're not looking to be offensive or anything, we just want to present the material.

 It's really the first book of its kind.
-There are lots of photo books about skinheads because if you're studying photography often you go and immerse yourself in some sort of subculture, whether it be skinheads, travellers or ravers.
+There are lots of photo books about skinheads because if you're studying photography often you go and immerse yourself in some sort of subculture, whether it be skinheads, travelers or ravers.
 Nick Knight immersed himself in skinheads and set a precedent, so there are lots of photography books.
 This is not a photography book, this is a book on the ephemera generated by skinheads.
 So it's actually their culture told by them, it's not some kind of outsider looking in.

 'Skinhead – An Archive' is available to buy from Ditto Press.
 Scroll down to see more of Toby's collection.